218th Infantry Division (Wehrmacht): France 1940

 In May 1940, the division was moved to the Western Front, assigned to the reserve of 7th Army.

 On 15 June 1940 218 Infantry Division became one of 5 Infantry divisions committed by 7th Army in Operation Kleiner Bär, a crossing of the Rhine in the Colmar area.
 They were to cross the river and attack a portion of the Maginot line defended by 3 French fortress divisions.
 The 218th attack at Schoenau, led by Infantry Regiment 397, was held up by French fortifications which although damaged by the artillery preparation were not put out of action and forced the Regimental commander to suspend the river crossing in the face of mounting casualties.
 The divisions 386 Regiment had more success.
 Crossing the Rhine in an area of fewer fortifications, the regiments assault teams captured the French forward line and several casements, and by noon were engaging the French rearward defensive lines.

 The following day, with the assistance of further artillery, Stuka dive bomber strikes, the 218th was able to pierce the French defenses, together with 21st and 239th infantry divisions.
 By 19 June, the division had advanced a further 15 miles into the Vosges Mountains.
 The French Army was in a state of collapse, as on the previous day, Guderian's Panzer forces had reached the Swiss border, effectively surrounding the French defenders in the Vosges and 3 days later the armistice was signed at Compiègne, marking the end of hostilities.

 The division remained in occupation duty in the Alsace region until February 1941, when its soldiers were stood down.

 Eastern Front

-The division was reformed, and posted to occupation duties, this time in Denmark until in January 1942 the division was ordered to ready itself for a transfer to the east.
+Although the beginning of the German-Soviet War (Operation Barbarossa) involved much of the German army, the 218th Infantry Division had initially remained on occupation duty in Denmark.
+The beginning of the Soviet Winter Offensive 1941/42 in early December 1941 did however cause significant concern among the German leadership, causing Adolf Hitler to order on 15 December 1941 the preparation of the deployment of additional forces to the Eastern Front from various theaters.
+The 218th Infantry Division was earmarked for replacement by a less well-equipped 'static' (German: bodenständig) occupation force in Denmark so that the core of the division could be used within weeks on the Eastern Front.